RobinLWilson/Project_4/README.md

 - Then we set the index of the DataFrame to be 'EmployeeNumber'
 - Then we dropped the duplicate values which accounted for 7 data points.
 By using the ".count" feature, we identified there were nulls in the "YearsWithCurrentManager" variable.
 After dropping the nulls, we verified no nulls remained by using "isna()".
 - Next we needed to start converting all object datatypes into numerical values for the machine learning.
-To begin, we identified all the object datatypes ('EmpID', 'AgeGroup', 'Attrition', 'BusinessTravel', 'Department', 'EducationField', 'Gender', 'JobRole', 'MaritalStatus', 'SalarySlab', 'OverTime').
+To begin, we identified all the object datatypes ('AgeGroup', 'Attrition', 'BusinessTravel', 'Department', 'EducationField', 'Gender', 'JobRole', 'MaritalStatus', 'SalarySlab', 'OverTime').
 We then looked at each object variable using ".unique()" in order to:
     - correct inconsistent data (i.e. the 'Travel' column had 'Travel_Rarely' and 'Non-Travel')
     - analyze the data and determine if the data is Binary, Relational/Ordinal, or Independent.
-All data except for "JobRole" and "Department" were quickly analyzed, but after discussion, we decided that these alone were independent data, but together they became relational.
+All data except for "JobRole" and "Department" were quickly analyzed; after discussion, we decided that these alone were independent data, but together they became relational.
 So we created a new column ("Department_Role") of the merged data from "JobRole" and "Department."
- The columns were categorized as follows:
+ The features were categorized as follows:
         - Binary: 'Attrition', 'Gender', 'OverTime'
         - Relational/Ordinal: 'AgeGroup', 'BusinessTravel', 'MaritalStatus', 'SalarySlab', 'Department_Role'
         - Independent: 'EducationField'
 - At this point the data was exported into a csv file for the visualizations.

-- We continued to prepare the data for the model by taking all the object variables from above and converting them to numberical values.
+- We continued to prepare the data for the statistical analysis & model by taking all the object variables from above and converting them to numberical values.
 - Converting the Binary data:

   <img width="469" alt="image" src="https://github.com/RobinLWilson/Project_4/assets/139357402/c4e02098-24ee-46ea-8b18-cc8e188bae9d">